 Marketing, Listing, Photography and Other Miscellaneous Fees

 Some agents will require you to pay these costs, while others include them in their commission.
 Many sellers will hire their own professional photographer to capture photographs of the property.
-Having a top-notch listing, with excellent photos will help you sell your New Jersey, Brooklyn, Queens, Long Island house more quickly.
+Having a top-notch listing, with excellent photos will help you sell your North Carolina & New Jersey house more quickly.